 The Company's remaining graphite property is Geuman flake graphite prospects in South Korea.
-During the year ending December 31, 2024, no field exploration was undertaken.
+During the year ending December 31, 2024, and for the three months ended March 31, 2025, no field exploration was undertaken.
 By year-end 2024 BMR's concession holding was limited to 3 concessions.
 Plans call for a relinquishment of the remaining tenure and shutdown of South Korean Exploration efforts.
 Expenditures related to this project can be attributed to regulatory and administrative costs (Taxes & Rentals) to maintain the domestic BMR corporate entity that holds the concessions.
-During the year-ended December 31, 2024, the Company wrote-down the value of its South Korean Exploration assets by \$2.4MM to nil.
+During the year-ended December 31, 2024, the Company wrote-down the value of its South Korean Exploration assets by \$2.4MM, to nil.